SalesChamp/slim-sandbox/README.md

 ## Docker stack

+### Dev stack

-To run the stack with docker, run
+To run the dev stack, use

     docker-compose up -d

-This boots the application itself running under `php-fpm` on port 9000 (internally) and an `nginx` front-end listening on `8080`.
+This boots the application running using the php dev server on port 8080.
 Try to visit http://localhost:8080/hello/Alice to see if everything works.
+Local changes to the source files **will** be immediately visible because this setup mounts the `$PWD` into the image.

+### Production stack

+The production stack includes the app on a backend network (running via `php-fpm` on port `9000`) and an [nginx](https://www.nginx.com/) frontend listening on port `8080`.

+To run the production stack, use

+    docker-compose -f docker-compose.prod.yml up -d

+Remember that for the first time and after every change you need to rebuild the images.
+The application is copied into the image so that it is deployable without requiring git, pulling in dependencies etc.  Therefore your local changes **will not** be visible in the production images until a rebuild.

+To build the images, run

+    docker-compose -f docker-compose.prod.yml build

+You might want to adjust the names of the images in the `docker-compose.prod.yml` file.

 ## Nette Tester